 For pages under Site > Pages:

-Starting November 7th, you’ll be able to use either the legacy editor or the new page editor to create new pages.
+Starting November 7th, you’ll be able to use either page editor 1.0 or 2.0 to create new pages.
 A page can only be edited by the page editor used to create it.
-This means if you created a new page with the new page editor, you cannot use our legacy page editor to make changes to it—and vice versa.
+This means if you created a new page with page editor 2.0, you cannot use page editor 1.0 to make changes to it—and vice versa.

 For course pages (Sales and Thank You Page):